Our GDPR questionnaire will help you establish effective GDPR procedures and controls or serve as a benchmark for your

 - Where does customer go around your company and how does it travel?

 - Do you know of all types of personal data being processed by your team and the purpose(s) of processing?

-- Have you considered if this this processing is necessary for the relevant purpose?
+- Have you considered if this processing is necessary for the relevant purpose?

 - Do you know of the lawful basis on which this data is collected and processed?

 - Do you know whether the purpose(s) of processing and the lawful basis is documented in your privacy notice?

 - In case the lawful basis for processing is Consent, are you sure that a record is being kept of when and how we obtained consent from the individual, and what they were told about how and why we would process their data at the time?

-- Is customer consent obtained via a clear and standalone statement or document, rather than being part of wider and unrelated set of terms and conditions or declarations?
+- Is customer consent obtained via a clear and standalone statement or document, rather than being part of a wider and unrelated set of terms and conditions or declarations?

 - Have you got a process for notifying a customer that we need to change or add to the reasons that we currently process their data, explain why and obtaining their consent for this change?

 - Do you know when and whom to ask for a data protection impact assessment (DPIA)?